The Power of Concentration

 But our mission isn’t to avoid hard work or look for quick, unsustainable gains.
 Our mission is to add value and enhance the wealth of our clients with prudence over time.
 We’re confident that the best way to achieve the mission is to concentrate our efforts in the select few businesses that we believe can produce durable, above-average earnings growth, and then to own them over many years while their growth compounds.

-The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
+Concentrated portfolios are less diversified and may experience wider fluctuations in value than if they were subject to broader diversification requirements.
+For example, certain Sands Capital investment strategies focus on a small number of issuers, industries, or regions.
+A decline in the market value of a particular security that is held in a higher allocation by a particular strategy is likely to affect the strategy’s performance more than if the strategy invested in a larger number of issuers that are held in a lower allocation.
+The views expressed are the opinion of Sands Capital and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
+All investments are subject to market risk, including the possible loss of principal.
 A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
 You should not assume that any investment is or will be profitable.
-GIPS®-compliant presentations and additional disclosures for the related composites may be found at Sands Capital Disclosure Presentation.
+GIPS® Reports and additional disclosures for the related composites may be found in the Sands Capital GIPS Reports.

-Select Growth calculations in the chart are based on the Tax-Exempt Institutional Equity Composite (TEIEC).
+Select Growth calculations in the chart are based on the Select Growth Tax-Exempt Institutional Equity Composite (TEIEC).
 The performance shown is compared to the Russell 1000® Growth Index (R1000G), a broad-based securities market index.
+The index will differ in characteristics, holdings, and sector weightings from that of the TEIEC.
+We expect the TEIEC to be overweight key growth sectors, including consumer, healthcare, and technology, and underweight highly cyclical sectors such as energy, materials, and financials.
 The Russell 1000® Growth Index is a subset of the Russell 1000® Index, a capitalization-weighted, price-only index which is made up of 1000 of the largest capitalized U.S.-domiciled companies and are included in the Russell 3000® Index.
 The Russell 1000® Growth Index measures the performance of those Russell 1000® Index companies with higher price-to-book ratios and higher forecasted growth values.
 Performance results prior to January 1, 2002, were measured against the S&P 500 Index.
 The benchmark was changed to be more representative of the composite strategy, however, information regarding the comparison to the S&P 500 is available upon request.
 Broad-based securities indexes are unmanaged and are not subject to fees and expenses typically associated with managed accounts or investment funds.
 Investments cannot be made directly in a broad-based securities index.
-Sands Capital Management may invest in securities not covered by the Russell 1000® Growth Index.
+Sands Capital may invest in securities not covered by the Russell 1000® Growth Index.